What is Liquidity Ratio?

 Liquidity is defined as how quickly an asset can be converted into cash – so assets that can be sold and turned into cash in a short amount of time are considered to be highly liquid (and vice versa for assets with low liquidity).

-Other than cash itself, assets with the highest liquidity include:
+Other than cash itself, common examples of current assets recorded on the balance sheet with the highest liquidity include:

 - Treasury Bills and Treasury Bonds